A company reporting structure sets out an organization’s authority flow, detailing how duties, responsibilities, and supervision are divided.

 A divisional structure is a vertical, hierarchical structure, with semi-autonomous teams supervised by lower-level managers who then report to the head of the company, typically the CEO.
 Teams are divided by geography, product, or market.

-A divisional structure clearly defines reporting relationships while also showing employees a clear promotion pathway.
+A divisional structure clearly defines reporting relationships while also showing employees clear pathways to promotions.
 This structure takes advantage of employee specialties, especially when it comes to management.

 However, it can be inefficient if the structure includes too many levels of management, slowing the flow of relevant information to the decision maker.
 It can also result in information being siloed rather than shared between departments.

-A geographic divisional structure divides teams according to their country or regional location, for example, Europe, the United States, and Asia.
+A geographic divisional structure divides teams according to their country or regional location.
 It allows teams to accommodate regional and cultural differences while improving logistics by dealing with production and delivery at a local level.

 On the other hand, dividing teams geographically can create communication difficulties between teams which can lead to inconsistencies across the brand.
 Regions may also feel they need to compete with each other for funding and resources.
 It also potentially decentralizes decision-making.